bristol-d/bbquiz/README.md

 # Bristol Blackboard Quiz Maker

 This is a fork of [toastedcrumpets/BlackboardQuizMaker](https://github.com/toastedcrumpets/BlackboardQuizMaker).
 The project, like the original, is released under the MIT licence.

+This project lets you write your blackboard quizzes in a text-based format instead of using the clunky user interface in blackboard.
+You can compile quiz files to ZIP packages that you can upload to blackboard, as well as create HTML overview files that you can use for example to show to your external examiner or other quality control people.
+The main features are:

+  * A text-based format for quizzes.
+  * Write your questions in markdown for emphasis, lists, paragraphs etc.
+  * Embed Tex formulas in your quizzes that are rendered as PNG images.
+  * Rendered images are cached across runs to speed up the common use case where you repeatedly proofread, edit and recompile your quiz.

 ## Dependencies

-This project currently requires the following, besides system packages:
+This project is written in python and currently requires the following packages, besides system packages.
+You should be able to install all of them with `pip install PACKAGENAME`, even on Windows.

-  * `mistletoe`, a markdown parser (`pip install mistletoe` should get it)
+  * `mistletoe`, a markdown parser
-  * `mako`, a template engine (`pip install mako`)
+  * `mako`, a template engine
-  * `Pillow`, the python image library (`pip install Pillow`)
+  * `Pillow`, the python image library

-Although a copy of the original file is currently around in `BlackboardQuiz.py` which requires sympy and a few other things (and so indirectly the whole NumPy stack), this is not needed for the main program.

-TeX must be installed to run the program, with both `latex` and `dvipng` on the `PATH`.
+TeX must also be installed to run the program, with both `latex` and `dvipng` on the `PATH`.

+Unlike the toastedcrumpets version, this program does not need the sympy/numpy python stack installed, which means it is easier to set up with vanilla python on Windows.

 ## Usage

 This project reads a source file in a text-based format and produces a ZIP file of questions that can be uploaded to blackboard.
 To run it, run

     python src/main.py SOURCEFILE

+This creates both a ZIP file, which you can upload to blackboard, and a HTML file with an overview of your questions.
+The names of the output files are taken from the `.filename` command in your source file, which also functions as the blackboard package name.

 ## File format